 Don’t Be Afraid of the Dark is the first of these to remake a tv movie, namely Don’t Be Afraid of the Dark (1973), which may well say something about how available horror properties have all been used up by the other remakes.
 It does seem slightly incongruous the idea of a tv movie, which is usually something that is cheaply produced, being remade on the big screen – moreover, in seeing something that in its original format was all about avoidance of gore being remade in a fad that has become very liberal with its gore content.

-Don’t Be Afraid of the Dark is produced and written by Guillermo Del Toro, the Mexican director famous for genre films such as Cronos (1993), The Devil’s Backbone (2001), Blade II (2002), Hellboy (2004), Pan’s Labyrinth (2006), Hellboy II: The Golden Army (2008), Pacific Rim (2013), Crimson Peak (2015), The Shape of Water (2017) and Nightmare Alley (2021).
-In the last few years, Guillermo Del Toro seems to have had his finger in every conceivable pie with dozens of projects on the go from being the original director of The Hobbit filmsto the dumped adaptation of H.P.
+Don’t Be Afraid of the Dark is produced and written by Guillermo Del Toro, the Mexican director famous for genre films such as Cronos (1993), The Devil’s Backbone (2001), Blade II (2002), Hellboy (2004), Pan’s Labyrinth (2006), Hellboy II: The Golden Army (2008), Pacific Rim (2013), Crimson Peak (2015), The Shape of Water (2017), Nightmare Alley (2021) and Guillermo Del Toro’s Pinocchio (2022).
+In the last few years, Guillermo Del Toro seems to have had his finger in every conceivable pie with dozens of projects on the go from being the original director of The Hobbit films to the dumped adaptation of H.P.
 Lovecraft’s At the Mountains of Madness and other announced projects such as Pinocchio, The Ring 3D, Marvel Comics’ Dr Strange and new versions of Frankenstein and Dr Jekyll and Mr Hyde, among others.